 What are opportunistic infections?

-Testing for OIs
+Testing for IOs

-You can be infected with an OI, and "test positive", although you do not have the disease.
-For example, almost all of the reagents are tests forCytomegalovirus (CMV). but it is very rare for this disease to develop unlessD4 count falls 50 below, a signal extremely serious damage to the immune system.
+You can be infected with an IO, and "test positive" even though you do not have the disease.
+For example, almost all are reagents for tests to Cytomegalovirus (CMV). but it is very rare that this disease develops, unless D4 count falls below 50, a sign of serious damage to the immune system.

 IOs and AIDS

 People who do not infected with the HIV virus can develop IOs if their immune systems are compromised.
 For example, many drugs used to treat cancer suppress the immune system; so some people who get cancer treatments can develop IOs.